 The Master of Laws International Human Rights Law at the University of Hertfordshire is a full-time 1 Year Postgraduate program in the field of Law.
-Delivered at the University's Hatfield campus in Hertfordshire, United Kingdom, the course offers a balanced mix of academic study and practical experience.
+Delivered at the University's Hatfield campus in Hertfordshire, UK, the course offers a balanced mix of academic study and practical experience.

 Course Highlights